 I heard this sentiment a lot from artists.
 They felt that a partner critic could serve as a proxy for their clientele, who often might also not have much of an artistic education.
 Another artist said,

 I don’t think it impacts their criticism.
 It may impact how they articulate how they feel, but not their feelings.
 If, as artists, we plan on letting our pieces leave our vision, our creation, and our care, we have to be ready for how the general public will view them, whether we like it or not.

 Star Trauth, Miami, Florida

 How to Communicate More Effectively

 So, how can you build a better artist/critic relationship with a partner?
 Unfortunately there is no facile answer to give.
-Each relationship is going to have its own dynamic, challenges and opportunities.
-I would offer some of the following suggestions as a start however.
+Each relationship is going to have its own dynamic, challenges, and opportunities.
+I would offer the following suggestions as a start, however.

 If you are just beginning a relationship with a partner, it would be a great time to have a formal conversation about what you need in terms of feedback and how best to communicate with you.
 Even artists who are decades into a relationship can benefit from a dialogue about how they would like to be critiqued.
 Sometimes a partner is communicating poorly because you haven’t provided any instructions about how to better communicate.